metio/yosql/yosql-website/content/logging/log4j.md

   - log4j
 ---

-The `log4j` based implementation for a logging generator.
+The [log4j](https://logging.apache.org/log4j/2.x/) based implementation for a logging generator.
+All loggers use the [basePackageName]() as their base name.

 ## Tooling